yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 Open `Info.plist` and remove `"Main storyboard file base name"` key, which might be displayed as `"UIMainStoryboardFile"` if you are showing raw keys.

-Remove `ViewController.swift` and add `WeatherTablerViewController.swift`, which has an empty definition of `WeatherTablerViewController`.
+Remove `ViewController.swift` and add `WeatherTableViewController.swift`, which has an empty definition of `WeatherTableViewController`.
 We will implement the class later with the dependency injection pattern.

-**WeatherTablerViewController.swift**
+**WeatherTableViewController.swift**

     import UIKit

-    class WeatherTablerViewController: UITableViewController {
+    class WeatherTableViewController: UITableViewController {
     }

 Open `Main.storyboard` and remove the existing view controller.
 Then add a new navigation controller to the storyboard from the object library pane.

 Select the navigation controller and check `"Is Initial View Controller"` in the attribute inspector.

-Select the table view controller, which is the root view controller of the navigation controller, and set its custom class to `WeatherTablerViewController`.
+Select the table view controller, which is the root view controller of the navigation controller, and set its custom class to `WeatherTableViewController`.
 Select the prototype cell on the table view, and set its style to `Right Detail` and identifier to `"Cell"`.
 Select the navigation item on the table view controller, and set its title to `"Weather Now"`.

 ![SwinjectSimpleExample Storyboard Screenshot](/images/post/2015-08/SwinjectSimpleExampleStoryboardScreenshot.png)